-- Firstly, by giving careful consideration to the expected net cash redemption requirements of Funds SA's clients.
-The allocation to cash in the strategic asset allocation of each investment option is set at a level sufficient to manage expected cash redemptions. - Secondly, a large proportion of each investment option is invested in highly liquid investments such as actively traded equities, unit trusts or securities with short-term maturities. - Thirdly, monitoring the liquidity of the fund on a daily basis to ensure prospective client cash outflows and switches can be met.
+- By giving careful consideration to the expected net cash redemption requirements of Funds SA's clients.
+The allocation to cash in the strategic asset allocation of each investment product is set at a level sufficient to manage expected cash redemptions. - A large proportion of each investment product is invested in highly liquid investments such as actively traded equities, unit trusts or securities with short-term maturities.